 Press 1 in the Setup Menu to bring up location and time data that can be edited or updated as required.
 Up to 9 locations can be saved.
 Time data can be edited or updated from data stored in the mount from an external precise time source such as a computer.
+Refer to the information below.

-1=Site Location Data 2=Set Date & Time 3=Get Loc. frm Mount 4=Get Time frm Mnt
+1=Site Location Data 2=Date&Time 5=QwkDST 3=Get Loc. frm Mount 4=Get Time frm Mnt